 From a qualifications perspective, the possession by a council member of a diploma or above would ensure that members have a certain depth of knowledge in a particular discipline and are therefore well qualified to make judgements about issues of college governance, especially regarding academic matters.
 At national level, on average 2 council members have qualifications below a diploma.
-Provincially the average number of council members with a qualification below a diploma is 1.
-College of Cape Town, however, has no council members lacking a diploma.
+Provincially the average number of council members with a qualification below a diploma is 1, which is the same number for Northlink College.
 Overall, these figures suggest a relatively high level of education amongst council members.